mcneel/developer.rhino3d.com/content/en/guides/eto/rhino-specific/_index.md

 Ensuring a Form or Dialog has an appropriate parent host, and is correctly tied to the calling Rhino Document is very important to avoid dialogs hidden behind Rhino, and issues with multiple open documents.

 ## Showing a Form
-It is worth noting that at the time of writing when using the script editor, a form will show *behind* the editor in C# and python.
+It is worth noting that at the time of writing when using the script editor, a form may show *behind* the editor in C# and python.
 A dialog will temporarily hide the editor until it is closed.

 <div class="codetab">